 - Tuition as of 2020 is $174,875.00

 - There are many non-traditional students at this Caribbean vet school.
+If you are going to vet school later in life, this college might be a good choice.

 - No VMCAS application.

-- Opportunity to study marine mammal medicine.
+- There is an opportunity to study marine mammal medicine.

 - Must get private student loans to fund this Caribbean veterinary school education.